JanghoonChoi/VTT_vid_emotion/README.md

 * AffectNet dataset
     - Ali Mollahosseini, Behzad Hasani, and Mohammad H. Mahoor, “AffectNet: A New Database for Facial Expression, Valence, and Arousal Computation in the Wild”, IEEE Transactions on Affective Computing, 2017.

+* RAF dataset
+    - Li, Shan and Deng, Weihong and Du, JunPing, "Reliable Crowdsourcing and Deep Locality-Preserving Learning for Expression Recognition in the Wild", CVPR 2017

 #### Acknowledgements